 The other two Colleges--the College of Business and Technology and the College of Education--primarily offer professional degree programs.
 The College of Education has special admission requirements.
 The following are brief descriptions of the goals and missions of each of the Colleges.

-The College of Natural and Social Sciences participates fully in the traditional missions of teaching, research, and service.
-The curriculum provides students with a scientific and humanistic perspective which is necessary for an excellent liberal arts education.
+The College of Arts and Sciences participates fully in the traditional missions of teaching, research, and service.
+The curriculum provides students with an artistic, scientific and humanistic perspective which is necessary for an excellent liberal arts education.
 Students in the College are encouraged to develop habits of critical thinking, to value academic rigor, to appreciate the complexity and diversity of the human condition and the world around them, and to develop a base of knowledge that will allow them to be successful and responsible members of the community.
 The College's commitment to excellence in teaching is complemented by its commitment to scholarship.
 The College takes great pride in providing opportunities for students to participate in an undergraduate research experience as part of their education.
 Faculty and students in the College engage in research and other scholarly activities to generate knowledge, to learn and practice their chosen professions, to be current in their disciplines, and to create a stimulating learning environment.
 The overarching goal of the College is to provide students with the best and most challenging education possible.
-The College includes the departments of Biology, Chemistry, Computer Science and Information Technology, Criminal Justice, Geography, History, Mathematics and Statistics, Physics and Astronomy, Political Science, Psychology, Social Work, Sociology, as well as the Health Science Programs.

 College of Business and Technology

 The College of Business and Technology provides value to Nebraska by preparing our diverse student body to compete in dynamic professional environments and by promoting academic, social, technological, and economic development.
 The faculty and staff achieve this mission by:

 - Providing student-centered educational opportunities including experiential learning;